Here’s a little more about what makes me “green”:

 2) I am a member of Green America, as well as a member of the Green America Green Business Network.
-(I am 1 of only 11 photographers in the United States approved to currently have this designation).
 Open to members of Green America, the Green Business Network is a highly selected group of socially and environmentally conscious business leaders.
 As a member of Green America’s Green Business Network™, members conduct business according to standards that reach beyond contemporary practices in addressing the needs of consumers, employees, the community and the environment.
 They certify and can demonstrate that they strive to operate in a socially just and environmentally sustainable manner.

 3) My company is an approved member of the Green Chamber of Commerce.

 The Green Chamber of Commerce is a growing and diverse business network dedicated to:

 • Supporting the development of sustainable business practices, and